okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/activate-and-enable/index.md

 title: Activate and enable
 ---

-The Registration Inline Hook must be set up and activated within your Okta Developer Console and enabled in the self-registration page.
+The Registration Inline Hook must be set up and activated within your Okta Admin Console and enabled in the self-registration page.

 To set up and activate the Registration Inline Hook: